Visyond/website-hugo/site/content/_index.md

     - learnMore:
       descr: >-
-        Scenarios, analyses, and dashboards are connected to the central spreadsheet and stored in one place — easy to track, collaborate and update, manage access, and share without information chaos.
+        Scenarios, analyses, and dashboards are connected to the central spreadsheet and stored in one place — easy to track, manage access to and share with others.
       video: /video/Track What Is Happening in Your Projects - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
       title: Establish a single source of truth